 President Trump has made “energy dominance” and increased development of fossil fuel resources a key theme of his presidency.
 He issued Executive Order 13783 on March 28, 2017 titled “Promoting Energy Independence and Economic Growth”.
 He then issued Executive Order 13795 on April 28, 2017 titled “Implementing an America-First Offshore Energy Strategy”.
 These orders set off a series of actions within multiple agencies to change plans, guidance, and regulations related to onshore and offshore fossil energy development.
 On April 10, 2019 he issued two more executive orders aimed at speeding up energy infrastructure permitting.
-This page discusses Executive Order 13868, the “Executive Order on Promoting Energy Infrastructure and Energy Growth” (Energy Infrastructure EO).
+This page discusses Executive Order 13868, the “Executive Order on Promoting Energy Infrastructure and Economic Growth” (Energy Infrastructure EO).
 While this EO does not replace a prior order, its instructions to agencies will likely result in regulatory proposals that can be viewed as rollbacks of current regulations.

 Visit our other tracker page on EO 13867 for information on the EO addressing presidential permits for international crossings.
 We have also prepared a series of pieces analyzing the April 10th executive orders.
 See the links at the bottom of this page for the related pieces.

 April 10, 2019 President Trump signs two Executive Orders in Crosby, Texas, outside of Houston that he said would “cut through destructive permitting delays and denials” for energy infrastructure.
-One of these orders, EO 13868, was titled “Executive Order on Promoting Energy Infrastructure and Energy Growth” (Energy Infrastructure EO) and included 10 provisions that the administration hopes will speed up energy infrastructure projects in line with this administration’s focus on energy dominance and increased production.
+One of these orders, EO 13868, was titled “Executive Order on Promoting Energy Infrastructure and Economic Growth” (Energy Infrastructure EO) and included 10 provisions that the administration hopes will speed up energy infrastructure projects in line with this administration’s focus on energy dominance and increased production.
 For information on the second order, visit our page here.

 The Energy Infrastructure EO includes the following sections: